 What is The Summit One Vanderbilt?

-It feels like only yesterday New York just had the two observation decks, in 2015 the Empire State Building and the Top of the Rock were joined by The One World Observatory and the City was spoiled for choice of Observation Decks.
-Then in 2020, the badly timed opening of the Edge brought the number to 4 and now the Prestiguueous One Vanderbilt Building has opened it is crowned with New York 5th and most intriguing Observations Decks.
+It feels like only yesterday New York just had two observation decks but in 2015 the Empire State Building and the Top of the Rock were joined by The One World Observatory and the City was spoiled for choice of Observation Decks.
+Then in 2020, the badly timed opening of the Edge brought the number to 4 and now the Prestiguueous One Vanderbilt Building has opened, it is crowned with New York’s 5th and most intriguing Observations Decks.

 Rather than relying on just providing stunning views of the City, which is already available from the competitors, the whole deck is an interactive art installation where the building, the art, the cityscape, and yourself all converge to form really stunning immersive art scapes that really blow your mind.
 We take a look at each level, what to expect there, and what the actual views are below.

 One thing to remember is the Summit is an INDOOR Observation deck and on the whole, we prefer outdoor spaces as they offer far superior photographic opportunities and just feel more raw and real!
 Of course when the weather is poor, and the wind chillingly arctic, you may pine for the toasty warmth of an indoor deck.